alevnyacow/revars/README.md

 # 📚 Core concept

 Basically, every revar is just a javascript object with mutable fields.
+This object can have nested objects at any level and arrays.
 Core concept is dead easy - function you obtain via [*createUseRevar*](#create-use-revar) can be used **anywhere**.
 If it's used inside of a functional component **as a hook** you obtain revar value and this component will be rerendered every time this revar is changed.
 If it's used anywhere **outside of a functional component** you just obtain revar value and you are still able to modify it.
 Simple and powerful! 🚀

 # 📔 API